I remember making my mom cry last to last year.

-Eating at the iconic places, but also discovering new hidden spots on my own.
-Learning to sing bhajans (hymns) with the office-going uncles in the train.
+Eating at iconic places, but also discover new hidden spots on my own.
+Learning to sing bhajans (hymns) with the office-going uncles on the train.

 Rediscovering Mumbai is like seeing an ex-friend you broke up with in school days many years ago.

 What happened, happened.
 But there’s a huge chance you both have something new to offer each other.

 So like an awkward arranged marriage slowly growing fonder over years, we are slowly adjusting to each other.